 Perform theatre duties given by Director.
 (2-4 hrs./week)

 Community Service Positions (work-study award required)

-Off-campus employment with various non-profit organizations in the Baraboo/Sauk County area.
-Any UW-BSC student who is enrolled at least half-time and has a work-study award may apply.
+Community service positions are off-campus employment with various non-profit organizations in the Baraboo/Sauk County area.
+Any UW-Baraboo/Sauk County student who is enrolled at least half-time and has a work-study award may apply.

 Shelve & put away library materials.
 Complete pick lists and assist with other collection maintenance tasks such as discarding and repairing materials.
 Assist with cleaning duties such as dusting or sweeping.
 Regularly communicate with supervisor and other library staff to discuss plans, share information, and receive direction.
 Other duties as assigned.
 (10 hours/week)

 Habitat for Humanity